-Finally, to address concerns about spatial dependence in our outcome variables, we follow Colella et al. (2023) to allow for arbitrary clustering of standard errors, just as we did for direct rule.
-Our Table 3 results are robust when using 100 kilometers, 200 kilometers, and 500 kilometers as cutoffs for the spatial dependence of districts, in that we still see convergence in irrigation and HYV adoption of rice and wheat (Appendix Table A.11).
+Finally, to address concerns about spatial dependence in our outcome variables, we follow Colella et al. (2023) to allow for arbitrary clustering of standard errors, just as we did for our estimates of direct versus indirect rule.
+Our Table 3 results are robust when using 100 kilometers, 200 kilometers, and 500 kilometers as cutoffs for the spatial dependence of districts, in that we still see convergence in irrigation and HYV adoption of rice and wheat (Appendix Table A.14).
 Gaps still exist in fertilizer consumption and rice and wheat yields.
 The only slight difference with Table 3 is that, for cutoffs of 200 kilometers and 500 kilometers, the yield of 13 major crops converges.
 Overall, the results in Table 3 are robust to correcting for spatial dependence.